WokyDoky/fluffy-memory/README.md

 # fluffy-memory

-Python script that might change system variables
+If you are new here, just check that the actual environmental varible is correct or that it still works with the current version :)

-#If you are new here, just check that the actual environmental varible is correct or that it still works with the current version :)
+Also, we can expand this to any software that is easy enough